gqi/gqi.github.io/_pages/research.md

-The scientific question that drives my research is to map genetic variants to diseases and characterize underlying molecular mechnisms.
-To answer this question, I develop statistical and machine learning methods for genome-wide association studies (GWAS) and single-cell genomic data.
-Specific areas are described as follows.

-### Single-cell eQTL and allele-specific expression
+My research is broadly in the area of statistical genetics

+#### Integration of single-cell eQTL and GWAS data

+GWAS have identified thousands of variants associated with complex traits and diseases.
+However, the underlying biological mechanisms are unclear.
+Single-cell expression quantitative trait loci (eQTL) and allele-specific expression (ASE) data characterize the effect of genetic variants on gene expression at cell-type-specific level, and hence reveal potential mediating mechanisms for variant-trait associations.
+Statistical methods typically involve high-dimensional and functional data analysis.

+#### Multi-trait genetic association analysis

+Traditionally, GWAS analyze one trait at time to investigate its genetic architecture.
+Multi-trait methods integrate information across traits to yield novel insight of variant function across the phenome and boost statistical power.
+Statistical methods for this area involve empirical Bayes methods, meta-analysis, etc.

-### Mendelian randomization
+#### Mendelian randomization

+Mendelian randomization (MR), which lies in the intersection of statistical genetics and causal inference, uses genetic variants as instrumental variables to study the causal relationship between risk factors and diseases.
+My work includes MR methods robust to horizontal pleiotropy and multi-ethnic MR.

 ![MRMix](../images/MRMix.webp)

-Mendelian randomization is an approach to use genetic variants as instrumental variables to conduct causal inference.

-### Multi-trait genetic association analysis